ptwz/python_wizard/README.md

 ### Updates to base python_wizard

-- Added "lpcplayer" package to support Play feature in GUI
+- Added "lpcplayer" package (based on talkie) to support Play feature in GUI.

 - Added dirty support for other LPC coding tables.
 TMS5100 is default now.